At SpoonfulONE, we know that feeding potential allergens early and often can help babies grow up accustomed to food as food.

 Cow’s milk as a drink should not be introduced into your child’s diet until they are at least 1 year old.
 However, the protein can be introduced as a nutritional supplement, in other forms, such as yogurt or cottage cheese, alongside other solids when your baby reaches 4-6 months of age.

 Nut butters can have too thick or sticky of a texture for babies to swallow, and whole or crushed nuts can serve as a choking hazard.
 Instead, introduce tree nuts or peanuts in a form that is appropriate for your baby.
 If introducing a nut butter, thin it first with water, formula, or breastmilk.
 You can also mix nut butters into purees, applesauce or yogurt.

 “One bite" exposure to foods is not enough for allergen introduction.
 Instead, it is essential to build up a maintenance routine within, and beyond, your child’s first year of life.

 Research shows the immune system works best when it's exposed to a wide variety of foods regularly throughout a child’s early years.
 That’s why at SpoonfulONE, we believe regular, consistent exposure to common allergens in the diet throughout early childhood is key to staying healthy.

 Only SpoonfulONE is backed by multiple proprietary studies.
-We carefully developed each serving to be safe, gentle, and precise enough to help your baby grow up accustomed to diverse foods.
+We carefully developed each serving or our delicious and nutritious baby snacks to be safe, gentle, and precise enough to help your baby grow up accustomed to diverse foods.
 Join us in creating the next generation of adventurous eaters.